 Members of the campus community are encouraged to RSVP to take part in Chancellor Andrew D. Martin’s inauguration ceremony Oct.
 3 in Brookings Quadrangle, followed by a reception.

 In commemoration of the 18th anniversary of 9/11, Washington University will lower the American flag over Brookings Hall and ring the Graham Chapel bells 18 times at 9:28 a.m.
 Wednesday, Sept.
 11. Also, the university’s College Republicans will again plant flags on Mudd Field in honor of the victims of the deadly attacks.

-Washington University will test its emergency communication system, WashUAlerts, at noon March 28.
-The test will take place unless there is the potential for severe weather that day or an emergency is occurring at that time.
+Washington University will test its emergency communication system at noon Monday, Sept.
+16. These tests ensure the university can effectively communicate with the community in an emergency.
+The test will take place unless there is the potential for severe weather or another emergency is occurring at that time.

 The Washington University in St. Louis community — students, faculty, staff, alumni and friends — is invited to become a part of the Oct.
 3 inauguration of Andrew D. Martin by submitting group photos and greetings.
 Here’s how to participate.